SophieAu/personal-site-old/src/pages/blog-posts/2020-03-24-react-project-structure.md

 draft: false
 ---

-This is my personal guideline on how I structure my react projects (which are mostly static sites).
+This is my personal guideline on how I structure my React projects (which are mostly static sites).
 It's what works for me but don't take this as gospel.
 Note that this folder assumes that the project is using [TypeScript](https://www.typescriptlang.org/) and [linaria](https://linaria.now.sh/).
 It should be easy enough to translate it to JavaScript and e.g. [CSS Modules](https://github.com/css-modules/css-modules).

 ## Some Notes before we get started